awphi/micro-memfs/README.md

 # micro-memfs
-`micro-memfs` is a tiny (~1KB gzipped + minified) in-memory "file system" for use in a simple applications that need a mocked file system i.e. unit testing, web apps or games.
+`micro-memfs` is a tiny (~(TODO size here) gzipped + minified) in-memory "file system" for use in a simple applications that need a mocked file system i.e. unit testing, web apps or games.

 We purposefully deviate from the node `fs` API somewhat to add extra utilities and to keep the API all in one bundle (e.g. not relying on `process.cwd()` and instead offering our own `fs.cwd()`.